 Therapy sessions are normally between 45 minutes - 1 hour in length.

-The number of sessions offered will depend on many factors such as:
+The type of treatment and the number of sessions we suggest will depend on many factors such as:

 - The nature of the problem